 With the British public once again being encouraged to stay at home and save lives, we've rounded up the best times to visit the supermarket - from Sainsbury's to Aldi and Asda.

-See our guide below…
+See our guide to supermarket shopping times below…

 Tesco told HELLO! that busy shopping times vary from store to store - however, customers have adapted their shopping habits since lockdown.
 More people are doing their food shopping in the week, instead of leaving it to weekends, meaning the flow of customers is more evenly spread out throughout the week.

 To get specific information on your nearest store's quieter times, you can use the nifty 'Popular times' feature on Google.
 Simply type the name of the store and location into the Google search bar and a bar graph will appear under the address details.
 This tells you the busy times of each day of the week and even has a 'live' function so you can see if the store is busy or quiet at that moment.
 Life-changing!

 MORE: The ultimate supermarket shopping list for your lockdown essentials

 Supermarkets reveal when is the best time to get your groceries